 Learn about the civil litigation process in both the federal and state court systems, emphasizing the paralegal role in that process.
 Students will learn practical skills related to preparing and conducting client and witness interviews; drafting pleadings, discovery, and settlement documents; and preparing for deposition and trial.
 The civil litigation paralegal's professional ethical responsibilities will be closely examined.
 This course will also introduce students to the basics of contract, tort, and evidence law in order to examine the civil litigation process effectively.

 Contract Law

-Prerequisites: All LGL or LAW 100-level courses.
+Prerequisite: All 100-level LGL or LAW courses must be completed